raspberrypilearning/interactive-animation/en/step_10.md

 I modified a costume in the paint editor
 --- /task ---
 --- task ---
-I used `graphic effect`{:class="block3control"} blocks to change how my sprite appeared
---- /task ---
---- task ---
-I used `graphic effect`{:class="block3control"} blocks to change how my sprite appeared
+I used `graphic effect`{:class="block3looks"} blocks to change how my sprite appeared
 --- /task ---
 --- task ---
 I used `when this sprite clicked`{:class="block3events"} blocks to create user interaction